-Before you publish any tag, you can check if they work correctly in debug mode.
-The debug mode will load your website with unpublished changes and you will be able to test how tags, triggers, and variables work.
+Before publishing a tag, you can check if it works correctly in debug mode.
+Debug mode loads your website with unpublished changes and lets you test how tags, triggers and variables function.

 To use debug mode, follow these steps: